FAQ Pads

 How many reusable pads will I need?

-This is depending on the flow you have or if you also use a menstrual cup or alternate your days with also using period underwear.
-Normally, women have between 5 to 15 pads.
-Calculate how many disposable pads you used in your period days and divide it by 3.
-You may need to wash it meanwhile, but that’s ok, it’s sustainable 😊
+It depends on how heavy your period is or if you use a menstrual cup, disc or alternate menstrual panties.
+Typically, women have between 5 and 15 pads.
+Calculate how many disposable pads you used on your period days and divide that by 3.
+You may need to wash them in the meantime, but that’s okay, it’s sustainable 😊

 Can I wear a reusable pad with thong underwear, as a daily pad?

-You sure can, and just think how much money you will save monthly and how thankful the Planet will be for you saving it of so much waste.
-Just like with disposable thong liners, our S size is designed to be worn on light days or as a backup to a menstrual cup or tampon.
-Just make sure to have more and change it each 8 hours.
+Just think how much money you will save each month and how grateful the planet will be that you are ridding it of so much waste.
+Just like disposable thongs, our size S is designed to be worn on light days or as a replacement for a menstrual cup or tampon.
+Just make sure you have more and change them every 8 to 10 hours.

 Can teenagers use cloth pads?

-They sure can.
-Sustainable education should start early, and we endorse teenagers in being eco-friendly by choosing products that will change the way we consume.
-Starting early with reusable pads can help young girls and teenagers feel in control of their cycles, while not spending a fortune on it.
+They certainly can.
+Sustainable education should start early, and we are helping teens go green by choosing products that change the way we consume.
+By starting early with reusable pads, you can help young girls and teens stay in control of their cycle without spending a fortune and being less stressed about reliable protection.

 Can I use reusable pads for incontinence or postpartum?

-Reusable pads are a perfect product to use for light incontinence.
-People with this issue are in need to wear daily protection.
-While disposable pads can increase the risk of getting yeast and bacterial infections or to create irritation and chafing, Femi.Eko®’s pads can be heaven-sent for people who need to wear a pad every day due to their comfort and breathability.
+Reusable pads are a perfect product for mild incontinence.
+People who suffer from this problem need to wear protection on a daily basis.
+While disposable pads can increase the risk of yeast and bacterial infections or cause irritation and chafing, Femi.Eko® pads are a true blessing for people who need to wear a pad every day because of their comfort and breathability.

-For postpartum, many of the women choose it as being a natural choice that promotes comfort and healing after birth, as it is more breathable and skin friendly for the intimate area.
+For the postpartum period, many women choose Femi.Eko® because they are a natural choice that promotes comfort and healing after childbirth, as they are breathable and skin-friendly for the intimate area.

 How often should I change my cloth pad?

-You should change the pad according to your flow.
-More you use it; you will know when saturation is at the top.
-We only don’t recommend keeping a pad for more than 8 hours.
+You should change the insert depending on your flow.
+The more you use it, the better you will know when saturation is at its highest.
+We only recommend not to keep a reusable pad longer than 8-10 hours (be aware that disposable pads should not be used more than 4-6 hours).

 How do I deal with pad changes when I’m away from home?